filecoin-project/lotus-docs/content/en/lotus/lotus-config/lotus-lite.md

 toc: true
 ---

-TODO: Remove all installtions steps and link back to lotus installation
-      Remove the mention of full node when we actually mean a normal lotus node.
-Full node is different.

 Before we get started, let's just go over the terms we'll use in this guide:

 | Term | Description |